OctopusDeploy/blog/blog/2020-12/pulumi-and-aks-with-octopus-deploy/index.md

 ---
-title: "How to Create an AKS Cluster with Pulumi and Octopus Deploy"
+title: "Create an AKS Cluster with Pulumi and Octopus Deploy"
 description: Learn how to create an Azure Kubernetes Cluster (AKS) using Pulumi, Python, and Octopus Deploy
 author: michael.levan@octopus.com
 visibility: public